 - If the U.S. dollar rapidly loses value, it would create hyperinflation.

 - A bank run could force banks to close or even go out of business, cutting off lending and even cash withdrawals.

 - The internet could become paralyzed with a super-virus, preventing emails and online transactions.

 - Terrorist attacks or a massive oil embargo could halt interstate trucking.
 Grocery stores would soon run out of food.

-- Some believe the Federal Reserve, the president or an international conspiracy are driving the United States toward economic ruin.
+- Some believe the Federal Reserve, the president, or an international conspiracy are driving the United States toward economic ruin.
 If that's the case, the economy could collapse in as little as a week.
-That's because it's run on confidence that debts will be repaid, food and gas will be available when you need it and that you'll get paid for this week's work.
+The economy is run on confidence that debts will be repaid, food and gas will be available when you need it, and that you'll get paid for this week's work.
 If a large enough piece of that stops for even several days, it creates a chain reaction that leads to a rapid collapse.